 QUALIFICATIONS OF A SERVICE DOG

 All service dogs need to have a special set of qualities regardless of their breed.
-However, not all dog is qualified to a service dog.
+However, not all dogs are qualified to be service dogs.
 There are given set qualities that can qualify your Golden Retriever as a service dog.
 The reason for this is to make a service dog be reliable in their work.
 These are:

 - Placid but sociable